wenkanglu/clustermol/README.md

 # Notes on MDtraj
+Package is included in this version.
-# To build please use
+To build please use
-cd mdtraj
+> cd mdtraj
-pip install -e .
+> pip install -e .